Four dead in shooting near Mexico's presidential residence

 MEXICO CITY (Reuters) - Four people were killed and two injured in a shooting on Saturday near Mexico’s National Palace, the presidential residence in the capital’s historic downtown, officials said.

-President Andres Manuel Lopez Obrador was in southeastern Mexico on Saturday.
+President Andres Manuel Lopez Obrador was traveling outside of Mexico City on Saturday.

-Preliminary reports indicated that an armed man entered a building on a small street near the palace looking to relieve himself, Mexico City police said.
+Preliminary reports indicated an armed man entered a building on a small street near the palace looking to relieve himself, Mexico City police said.

 After two people in the building reproached him, the man withdrew a pistol and opened fire.
 When police arrived, they found four people with gunshot wounds lying in the building’s courtyard, and shot at the gunman.